The Victoria Curling Club is committed to protecting the health and safety of our staff and curlers.

 - Notwithstanding the above, masks are strongly encouraged while on the ice surface playing.

-- Four players per team are allowed - no sweeping restrictions as in the past season.
+- Four players per team are allowed - no sweeping restrictions.
 It is *your* comfort on the ice that is important, so discuss with your team.

-- The upstairs lounge will be open.
-Seating at tables will be limited to 8 (2 teams), but at your discretion, tables for 4 (one team) or fewer is perfectly acceptable.
+- The upstairs lounge is open in the evenings, and daytime Saturday/Sunday.
+Seating at tables is limited to a maximum of 6.
 As a "Club Licensee" we are allowed to continue to have self-service at the bar (i.e. as per normal), but you must make your way directly to your table - no table hopping is permitted once seated.
 If you are bringing curling equipment up with you, please store it under the table, with brooms in the provided slots in the tables.
 We will be spacing tables to ensure ease of traffic flow, as in the past year.

-- As per last season, we recommend one person per team deal with the spraying and sanitizing of the rock handles before each game.
-The Club will provide clean rags and disinfectant.
+- We recommend one person per team deal with the spraying and sanitizing of the rock handles before each game.
+The Club will provide clean rags and disinfectant for each draw.

-- Broom taps pre and post game are still recommended over handshakes.
+- Broom taps pre and post game are recommended over handshakes.

-We ask all staff and Club members who are feeling ill to stay home.
-As well, no person is
+Simply put, and most importantly: All staff and Club members who are feeling ill must stay home.

 - There are no facilities for spectators in the lobby area.
 We ask that members only bring family members to the Club as needed.
 There is limited seating for cafe patrons in the cafe area; everyone else looking for tables and chairs should head upstairs.